 Severe trauma; your pet could have been in a terrible accident that involved the liver area.
 Trauma can cause damage so understanding that trauma is important.

-Pharmaceuticals; the overuse of phenobarbital, NSAIDs, paracetamol and other drugs may be implicated in liver disease.
+Pharmaceuticals; the overuse or poor tolerance of phenobarbital, NSAIDs, paracetamol and other drugs may be implicated in liver disease.

 Veterinary Approach to Liver Disease

 A variety of blood tests can be used in detecting and diagnosing liver disease.
 Mostly blood tests of liver enzymes can establish is something is going on.
 X‑rays and ultrasonography can further help your vet determine liver size, irregularities, damage, gallstones, and diseases of the gallbladder.